Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

-where $\Delta_{\rm{ch}}$ can be derived analytically with Eq.\,\eqref{eq:Delta-consistency} and the function $f_s^{\mp}$ defined in Eq.\,\eqref{eq:Fs} is of the order unity.
-One can use the above equations to infer the temperature in the nonrelativistic limit when given the temperature in the relativistic limit.
-Note that there are small differences between the two transition scale factors $a_{\rm{T}}$ and the characteristic scale factor $\hat{a}$.
-Also, as we shall show, the differences among these three scale factors are independent of the initial $x_{\rm ini}$ and vary only slightly for different cases in our $\Lambda$HiDM model.
-To isolate the dependence on the initial $x_{\rm ini}$, we quantify the differences among the three scale factors on a log10 scale and define $\delta_a^w\equiv\log_{10}a_{\rm{T}}^w-\log_{10}\hat{a}$ and $\delta_a^{c_{\rm{s}}^2}\equiv\log_{10}a_{\rm{T}}^{c_{\rm{s}}^2}-\log_{10}\hat{a}$.
+There are small differences between the scale factors $a_{\rm{T}}^w$ and $a_{\rm{T}}^{c_{\rm{s}}^2}$.
+We shall show that the differences among these three scale factors are independent of the initial warmness and vary only slightly for different cases.
+To isolate the dependence on the initial warmness, we quantify the difference between the two scale factors on a $\log_{10}$ scale and define